Oscar Jackson | PHOTOSPORT

-With two rounds to spare, defending champion Canterbury has become the first team to book a spot in this month’s national Ford Trophy Finals, after splitting the points in an Invercargill washout with the Otago Volts, while a good ND win against the Stags saw them overtake the Aces into fourth spot.
+With two rounds to spare, defending champion Canterbury has become the first team to book a spot in this month’s national Ford Trophy Finals - after splitting the points in an Invercargill washout with the Otago Volts.

-Still winless, the Volts are now destined to finish with the wooden spoon, but the race for the last two spots in the Cello Basin Reserve finals is otherwise still alive — for now.
+Still winless, the Volts are now destined to finish with the wooden spoon, but the race for the last two spots in the Cello Basin Reserve finals is otherwise very much alive — with all eyes on this Friday's penultimate round.

-The Central Stags remain in second spot, and are still capable of overtaking Canterbury in the last two rounds if they bounce back from their 69-run loss to Northern Districts in Hamilton.
+The Stags are still capable of overtaking Canterbury in the last two rounds if they bounce back quick from their jarring 69-run loss to Northern Districts in Hamilton.

-Likewise the Wellington Firebirds — currently third, are also capable of qualifying top to take direct entry to the Grand Final.
+Likewise, the Wellington Firebirds — currently third, are also capable of qualifying top to take direct entry to the 22 February Grand Final at the Basin.

 Tom Blundell had an all-round day to remember | PHOTOSPORT

-However, should Canterbury win one of their last two regular season rounds — either against the Firebirds this Friday or Stags on Tuesday next week, Canterbury will head straight into the 22 February Grand Final, leaving the two next best teams (TBC) to duke it out in the 20 February Elimination Final.
+However, should Canterbury win one of their last two regular season rounds — either against the Firebirds this Friday or Stags on Tuesday next week, Canterbury will head straight into the main final, leaving the two next best teams (TBC) to duke it out in the 20 February Elimination Final.

 DAY OF THE YOUNG GUNS

-ND’s 69-run win put the brakes on the Stags who had won both their matches after the Super Smash until coming up against the T20 champions at a humid, hot Seddon Park in the one-day format on Tuesday.
+ND’s 69-run win put the brakes on the Stags who had won both their matches after the Super Smash in the one-day back half, until coming up against the freshly crowned T20 champions at a humid, hot Seddon Park in the one-day format yesterday.

-Sent in, Northern got off to an absolute flier, moving allrounder Scott Kuggeleijn up to open in place of Brett Hampton (missing from the squad for this round, presumably injured or unavailable).
+Sent in, Northern got off to an absolute flier, having elevated allrounder Scott Kuggeleijn up to open in place of fellow allrounder Brett Hampton (missing from the squad for this round, presumably injured or unavailable).

 Power from pinch-hitter Kuggeleijn | MBUTCHER